Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## My setup

-When installing all mods in this guide, as well as the recommended shaders, my framerate ranges anywhere from 30fps (at worst) to 60fps.
+When installing all mods in this guide, my framerate ranges anywhere from 30fps (at worst) to 60fps.
 For reference, here is a my setup.

 System | My Specs
 ------------ | -------------